ember-a11y/ember-a11y-testing/README.md

 Note: _this check is DOM-based, and so only elements that use the Ember `{{action}}` helper will be checked_.

+### `allAreAllowedFocus`
+Finds all elements on the page that have a `tabindex` property assigned to them, and checks that they are visible.
+Although most browsers will intelligently turn off manually applied focusability for hidden elements under certain conditions (eg. `display:none`), this test is more liberal in order to be thorough.

 ## Todo List

 Below is the current list of proposed tests that will be built.
 Please feel free